friebetill/obsidian-file-diff/README.md

 At the moment, the [plugin is in review to be an official plugin](https://github.com/obsidianmd/obsidian-releases/pull/1621).
 Therefore, it must be installed manually:

-1. Download the repository as a zip file
+1. Download the `main.js`, `styles.css` and `manifest.json` from [the latest release](https://github.com/friebetill/obsidian-file-diff/releases/latest)
-2. Unzip the file
-3. Install node modules with `yarn install`
-4. Build the plugin with `yarn build`
-5. Copy `main.js`, `styles.css` and `manifest.json` in your plugin folder `VaultFolder/.obsidian/plugins/obsidian-file-diff/`
+2. Move the files to the plugin folder `VaultFolder/.obsidian/plugins/obsidian-file-diff/`

 When the plugin is officially release you can follow these steps to install the plugin: